 The rest of this paper is organised as follows.
-Section \ref{sec:Methods} describes the {OpenAlex} data used throughout this paper.
-The R\&D disciplines focused on in this study are also described.
-Section \ref{sec:Results} first provides the results of our analyses for each discipline regarding the changes over time in each country's presence as measured by publication volume and international collaboration rate.
-Notably, the US and China are shown to have rapidly moved closer together for decades but have started moving apart after 2019.
-Subsequently, we analyse and visualise the international collaborative research clusters of the top-tier countries in each discipline and their changes over time.
-In addition, we present quantitative evidence for a \q{Shrinking World} of the past half-century's research collaboration.
-Finally, Section \ref{sec:Discussion} is devoted to the discussion and concluding remarks. \ref{app:method} supplements the technical details of the data analysis conducted in this paper. \ref{app:add.examples} presents the analysis results for the disciplines that are not fully presented in the main body of the paper.
-In addition, \ref{app:institution} demonstrates how the methodology introduced in this paper can be applied even to institution-level analyses.
+In Section \ref{sec:Methods}, we describe the {OpenAlex} data used in this study and the R\&D disciplines focused on.
+Section \ref{sec:Results} presents the results of our analyses for each discipline, including changes over time in publication volume and international collaboration rate for each country.
+We highlight that the US and China have rapidly moved closer together over the decades but started moving apart after 2019.
+Furthermore, we analyse and visualise the international collaboration clusters of top-tier countries in each discipline and their evolution over time.
+We also provide quantitative evidence for the \textit{\q{Shrinking World}} phenomenon of the past half-century's research collaboration.
+Finally, Section \ref{sec:Discussion} is devoted to summary, discussion and concluding remarks. \ref{app:method} supplements the technical details of the data analysis conducted in this paper. \ref{app:add.examples} presents the analysis results for the disciplines not fully presented in the main body of the paper, along with other complementary analysis results.